A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: ALS-Cross algorithm for parameter-dependent PDEs

 where $e$ is a vector of all ones.
-In fact, it is easy to prove that there exists an exact TT decomposition with the ranks decaying linearly from $r_0=d$ to $r_d=1$.
 We construct this decomposition directly.

-For the log-normal coefficient \eqref{eq:kle}, we cannot write a TT decomposition analytically, since the $\exp$ function is not affine.
-In this case, we use the TT-Cross algorithm (Alg.~\ref{alg:ttcross}) to compute an approximate TT format.
-Each element of $\c$ is expressed by $\c(i,\mathbf{j}) = \mathbf{v}(i,j_1,\ldots,j_d)= \exp\left(\sum_{k=1}^{d} \psi_k(x_i) y^k_{j_k}\right)$.
-This function is then passed to the TT-Cross algorithm.
+For the non-affine coefficient \eqref{eq:kle} no such explicit analytical TT decomposition exists.
+Instead, we use the TT-Cross algorithm (Alg.~\ref{alg:ttcross}) to compute an approximate TT decomposition, passing the function $\mathbf{v}(s,j_1,\ldots,j_d) = \c(s,\mathbf{j}) = \exp\left(\sum_{k=1}^{d} \psi_k(x_s) y^k_{j_k}\right)$ for the evaluation of the elements of the discrete tensor $\c$ to the TT-Cross algorithm.
 The initial indices for TT-Cross can be chosen randomly, see Remark \ref{rem:rand-cross}.